Do you believe in ghosts?

 Many celebrities stayed here in the early 1900s, including Clark Gable, Orson Wells, Carole Lombard, and others.
 John Wayne even rented a room here while filming Rooster Cogburn.

-Wolf Creek Inn is located 20 miles north of Grant’s Pass Oregon, 1/4 mile off I5 at exit #76, in the little village of Wolf Creek.
+The Wolf Creek Inn is located at 100 Front Street, Wolf Creek, Oregon.
+You will the inn 20 miles north of Grant’s Pass Oregon, 1/4 mile off I5 at exit #76, in the little village of Wolf Creek.